patrickchiang/info-343-final/README.md

 7. On the topic of using the school API, how about something that takes those UW course evaluations and give it a pretty visualization.
 Best prof for selected course, easiest grader...etc.
 Graphcs, charts, search, compare.
 (Also, they get deleted every quarter, so storage would be nice too.)

+8. Coupon website!
+With better categorical ordering (since the other ones suck lol) and actually have a search bar!

 AND BAM.

 more to come... soon..